alfarseniko/Foundry_FundMe/notes.md

 A project which involves local committe system using ruppee to ETH conversion.
-But apparently there is no ETH/PKR Oracle
+But apparently there is no ETH/PKR Oracle.